MaxPRafferty/cmwn-platform/CHECKLIST.md

  - [ ] Hal links for user Orgs
  - [ ] Hal links for user groups
  - [ ] Bad word filter for username
+ - [ ] Entity Trait to reduce number of imported traits
+ - [ ] Cloudaniry webhook